shadow/shadow/docs/Analyzing-results.md

 cd ../
 ```

-Since the `scallion` script redirect log messages to `data/scallion.log`, the following commands can be used to parse and plot those results:
+Since the `scallion` script redirects log messages to `data/scallion.log`, the following commands can be used to parse and plot those results:

 ```bash
 python ../../contrib/analyze.py parse --output vanilla-results vanilla/data/scallion.log